The Growing talent shortage and the rise of remote working across borders

 The legal framework for recruiting borderless can be complex and varies from country to country.
 Here are some key aspects to consider:

-1. Employment Laws: Each country has its own set of labor laws that govern employment contracts, working conditions, termination procedures, and employee rights.
+- Employment Laws: Each country has its own set of labor laws that govern employment contracts, working conditions, termination procedures, and employee rights.
+Therefore, employers must be aware of and comply with both their home country’s and the host country’s employment laws.
 When hiring internationally, employers need to be aware of and adhere to the employment laws of both their own country and the country where the employee will be working.

-2. Visa and Work Permits: Many countries require foreign workers to obtain the appropriate visas or work permits to legally work in their jurisdiction.
-Employers should ensure that their employees have the necessary documentation to work in the country.
+- Visa and Work Permits: Many countries require foreign workers to obtain the appropriate visas or work permits to legally work in their jurisdiction.
+Therefore, employers should ensure that their employees have the necessary documentation to work in the country.
 This may involve sponsorship by the employer or the employee meeting certain qualifications.

-4. Social Security and Benefits: Social security contributions and benefits can differ widely between countries.
-Employers need to understand whether they are required to contribute to the social security system in the host country and how this might impact the employee’s benefits and entitlements.
+- Social Security and Benefits: Social security contributions and benefits can differ widely between countries.
+Consequently, employers need to understand whether they are required to contribute to the social security system in the host country and how this might impact the employee’s benefits and entitlements.

-8. Cultural and Language Considerations: Understanding the cultural norms and language requirements of the host country can play a significant role in successful cross-border recruitment.
+- Cultural and Language Considerations: Understanding the cultural norms and language requirements of the host country.
+Can play a significant role in successful cross-border recruitment.

-9. Local Representation: In some cases, it might be advisable for employers to establish a local entity or engage a third-party service provider to act as an Employer of Record (EOR) to ensure compliance with local laws and regulations.
+- Local Representation: In some cases, it might be advisable for employers.
+To establish a local entity or engage a third-party service provider.
+To act as an Employer of Record (EOR) to ensure compliance with local laws and regulations.

-10. Legal Advice: Given the complexity of cross-border hiring, seeking legal advice from experts who specialize in international labor and employment law is highly recommended.
+- Legal Advice: Given the complexity of cross-border hiring, seeking legal advice from experts.
+Who specialize in international labor and employment law is highly recommended.
 They can provide guidance on compliance with both local and international regulations.

-It’s important to note that the legal framework for recruiting borderless is continually evolving, and staying informed about changes in laws and regulations is crucial.
-Employers should engage with legal experts, HR professionals, and international consultants to ensure that their cross-border hiring practices are compliant and successful.
+It’s important to note that the legal framework for recruiting borderless is continually evolving.
+Staying informed about changes in laws and regulations is crucial.
+Therefore, employers should engage with legal experts, HR professionals, and international consultants.
+To ensure that their cross-border hiring practices are compliant and successful.

 Active players in EOR and recruiting across borders